CiscoLives/LTRATO-2001/_sources/tasks/task5/step1.rst.txt

             :width: 75%
             :align: center

 #.
 To start utilizing CXTM, you must create a project.
-Projects are comprised of test cases and automation job file, that is executed to obtain results.
+Projects are comprised of test cases and automation job files, that are executed to obtain results.
 Click :guilabel:`Sandbox` tab on the main page or :guilabel:`Projects` in the left-hand navigational panel, and then click on :guilabel:`NEW PROJECT` button.

         .. image:: images/cxtm-new-project.png
             :width: 75%